fbergabo/fin1/README.md

 In order to run the program, download all of the files in the repository.
 Type the word "make" into the command line.
 This will create a .pdf file of a graph in the same folder.
 The graph will display the relative error as the approximation becomes closer and closer to the value of pi.
 The graph produced by this program shows the relative error converging, with no sudden catastrophic loss in precision.

-This program used code provided by Michael G. Rozman.

 This program was in large part a collaboration with Connor Occhialini.